Welcome to today's edition of the Rush 24-7 podcast.

 To combat climate change, it is necessary to change the system, says the Margarita Declaration.

-But my trusty aide de camp and loyal chief of staff, uh, H.R.
-Kit Carson is by the way, screening calls today because Snerdley so enjoyed the spiritual retreat last Friday.
+I know you here's the thing: here's what you can't hear it, but my trusty aide-de-camp and loyal chief of staff, H.R.
+Kit Carson, is by the way screening calls today because Snerdley so enjoyed the spiritual retreat last Friday.

 He's gone back for three days this week.

-And HR just said to me, you know, I remember when you said that way back then that environmental movement was the new home of cat of communism.
+And HR just said to me, You know, I remember when you said that way back then that environmental movement was a new home of communism.

 What was the name of the magazine you worked at?

-And he and he came in the mail room there and started dealing with the uh overwhelming number of phone calls and mail requests for that we were getting when the program was new.
+And he came to the mailroom there and started dealing with the overwhelming number of phone calls and mail requests that we were getting when the program was new.

-And he never who I was listening to me the first week, his mind was well, who is this guy?
+Listening to me the first week, his mind was, who is this guy?

 You know, he's an actor from Wisconsin.